sardana-org/sardana/doc/source/sep/SEP17.md

 ## CT

-The software acquisition, performs the intermediate hardware readouts of the channels while acquiring and one more hardware readout when the acquisition has already finished.
+The software synchronized acquisition, performs the intermediate hardware readouts of the channels while acquiring and one more hardware readout when the acquisition has already finished.
 The intermediate readouts were temporary removed from the implementation with the SEP6 and we should reintroduce them ASAP.

 If the `Value` attribute is read while the acquisition is in progress, it returns the last updated by the acquisition action value (cache).
-In case of software synchronized acquisition this means an intermediate value corresponding to the current acquisition index and in case of the hardware synchronized acquisition the value corresponding to the most recently reported acquisition index.
+In case of the software synchronized acquisition this means an intermediate value corresponding to the current acquisition index and in case of the hardware synchronized acquisition the value corresponding to the most recently reported acquisition index.